biocatiit/website/content/pages/sector/orientation_9.rst

 #.
 NO FOOD OR DRINK INSIDE OF THE HUTCH!

 #.
 PROPER PPE - You must use the proper PPE (Personal Protective Equipment) when
     conducting your experiment.
-Gloves, facemasks, laser googles, etc. can be found at BioCAT - if you are using a laser, use the goggles!
+Gloves, face masks, laser goggles, etc. can be found at BioCAT - if you are using a laser, use the goggles!

 #.
 Do not put any objects (chairs, bookbags, boxes, etc) inside of the yellow